-In media statements following the Inquiry, the Federal Government said it will deliver a reform proposal to address the issue of foreign donations by the end of the year.4 New legislation will likely be based on the JSCEM recommendations and seek to restrict overseas funding to organisations including Australian charities.
+In media statements, the Federal Government says it will deliver a reform proposal to address the issue of foreign donations by the end of the year.3 New legislation will likely be based on the JSCEM recommendations and seek to restrict overseas funding to organisations including Australian charities.

 The question of foreign influence in Australian politics is an important public policy issue with a range of complexities.
-However, this position paper highlights the potential unintended consequences for Australian charities of legislation that seeks to ban the receipt of international philanthropy.
-It makes the case that Australian charities registered with the Australian Charities and Not-for-profits Commission are adequately regulated and should be exempt from any additional legislation or restrictions on funding.
+This position paper highlights the potential unintended consequences for Australian charities of legislation that seeks to ban the receipt of overseas philanthropy, and makes the case that Australian charities registered with the Australian Charities and Not-for-profits Commission should be exempt from any such legislation.